klen/asgi-tools/docs/api.rst

 .. module:: asgi_tools

-This part of the documentation covers all the interfaces of ASGI-Tools.
+This section covers all public interfaces of **ASGI-Tools**, with concise examples for each class.

 Request
 -------

 .. autoclass:: Request

-    The class gives you an nicer interface to incoming HTTP request.
+    Provides a convenient, high-level interface for incoming HTTP requests.

+    Example:

     .. code-block:: python